-In this case I am installing for the python 3.xx version.
+In this case, I am installing the python 3. xx version.
 Following these steps, You have successfully installed the Numpy Library on Linux.

 How to Uninstall Numpy from Pycharm?

 Some readers have asked us If I have installed NumPy and want to uninstall it from Pycharm in the future How to do it?
-In this section, you will know how to uninstall Numpy from Pycharm through steps by steps.
+In this section, you will know how to uninstall Numpy from Pycharm step by step.

 Step 1: Go to File>>Setting and click on your Project: Your Project Name.

 Step 2: Click on Project Interpreter.
 There you will see all the packages installed in it.

 Step 3: Select the Numpy package and click on the “-“ icon.
 It will successfully remove the Numpy package from your Pycharm.

 You will see the message in the green background color saying “Package Numpy successfully uninstalled“.
 Press Ok to Continue.